AntonyGuilherme/microfront-end/README.md

 ## Why?

 If you want to use a SPA on your .NET application.
-Allways remwber: it is just a POC, so if you really want to do a thing like that, do it in the right way, Ok mate?
+Always remember: it is just a POC, so if you want to do a thing like that, do it in the right way, OK mate?
-This is intended to behave as microfrontend, but if we need as SPA too.
+This is intended to behave as a microfrontend, but if we need it as SPA too.
 Without any modification to the angular SPA.

 ## Config the "Local CDN"
- Tou will need to install the http-server lib.
-For that execute: npm install --global http-server.
+ You will need to install the http-server lib.
+For that execute npm install --global http-server.
- This will install the http-server globally, but if you wish it's possible to install locally.
+ This will install the http-server globally, but if you wish it's possible to install it locally.
- You can find more information throught the npm package's page [HTTP-SERVER PACKAGE PAGE](https://www.npmjs.com/package/http-server);
+ You can find more information through the npm package's page [HTTP-SERVER PACKAGE PAGE](https://www.npmjs.com/package/http-server);

 ## Run

 To run this project you have two options:

-option 1: Run this project using the http-server, to do it you just need to go the folder cdn-server and execute npm run start.
+option 1: Run this project using the http-server, to do it you just need to go to the folder cdn-server and execute npm run start.
-This command wil build the application and start the http-server.
+This command will build the application and start the http-server.
 If you had no trouble you will be able to access the application using http://127.0.0.1:8080.

-option 2: Run this project as a SPA, for that you just need to run ng serve or npm run start.
+option 2: Run this project as a SPA, for that, you just need to run ng serve or npm run start.

 ## .NET configuration Step one

-On you .NET MVC project we will need:
+On your .NET MVC project, we will need:

 # Add a controller to receive all requests for our SPA application